autometrics-dev/diff-metrics/README.md

 - `go-roots`: a list of project roots for golang projects, one root per line.
   The values are given relative to the root of the repository, and should point to the directory containing the `go.mod` file.
+- `py-roots`: a list of project roots for python projects, one root per line.
+  The values are given relative to the root of the repository, and should point to the directory containing the actual module source code.
+If you have a monorepo, you need to specify the root of each submodule.
 - `retention-days`: the number of days to keep the list of functions as [workflow artifacts](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts#about-workflow-artifacts).